 According to past participants of the London program, independent, adaptable, open-minded, adventurous, mature, tolerant, and responsible students succeed in London.
 Students tell us that people who tend to be reluctant to engage in new experiences might find it more difficult to adjust.

 Yes.
 Returning students from previous London programs have volunteered to e-mail or talk with prospective students to answer questions from the student perspective.
 Let us know, and we will provide contact information for a student that has already studied in London.
-If you attend an Accepted Candidates Day, you may speak with past participants at our information table.

 With careful planning and close advisement, pre-med students and students planning to major in the sciences can study in London for their first semester at Skidmore.
 Some of Skidmore’s pre-med and science major course requirements are sequenced and the first course in the sequence may only be offered in the fall semester on the Saratoga Springs campus.
 This means you may have to wait until your sophomore fall to take the first course in the sequence of requirements for certain departments.
 Most of the courses available in London are based in the humanities and social sciences except for Calculus I, which may fulfill a mathematics requirement for some science majors.

 In biology, both introductory biology courses for the first year of biology (BI107 and BI108) will be offered each semester and they can be taken in any sequence.
 This means that if you need to take the introductory biology sequence for your major you can take BI108 in the spring when you return from London and then BI107 in the fall of your sophomore year.

 You are strongly encouraged to contact the Chair of your intended major department or the Health Professions Advising Committee (HPAC) before you commit to London and discuss your options.